web3pirates/mintro/README.md

 ### **Blockchain**

 - World Chain for primary operations
-- Smart contracts for wallet management
+- Smart contracts for wallet management, and Foundry for contract deployment
-- Uniswap V2 for token swaps
+- Uniswap V2 for token swaps, and Uniswap V3 for liquidity providing
-- ERC-4337 Account Abstraction
+- ERC-4337 Account Abstraction with Smart Wallets.

 ### **APIs & Services**